 The Firefighters’ San Antonio First Campaign has brought together a growing list of supporting organizations from different sides of the political spectrum.
-At the Firefighters’ meeting on July 10th, local committee members of the Bexar County Republican Party were present along with Democratic Party leaders, the Libre Initiative was represented, an independent voters organization, the San Antonio Tea Party, among others.
+At the Firefighters’ meeting on July 10th, local committee members of the Bexar County Republican Party were present along with Democratic Party leaders, LULAC (League of United Latin American Citizens) was represented, an independent voters organization, the San Antonio Tea Party, among others.

 For more information about the SAN ANTONIO FIRST campaign, visit website.